polarsquad/docker-basics-workshop/www/content/08-docker-networking.md

 So far we've used port forwarding to access containerized services.
 In this section, we'll briefly look into Docker's various networking models.

-Docker includes following network drivers:
+Docker includes following network drivers.

 * `bridge`: network bridged with the host machine
 * `host`: connect container directly to the host network interface